Internet in Italy: History

 Sublink Network was a non-profit association founded in Italy in 1989 to allow cost-sharing access to the Internet.
 Sublink Network was registered with the sublink.org domain (this domain now belongs to one of the founders).
 Sublink Network had its own sublink.* newsgroup hierarchy and a gateway with the Italian branch of FidoNet.

 Sublink was the very first public (non-academic) internet email and newsgroup network in Italy, with very low access fees (around $100 a year), fast backbone modems running at 19200 bit/s (the average modem was 2400 bit/s at that time), and fully registered to the NIC.
 When after 1997, low cost PPP commercial access to the Internet started to become available, interest for UUCP cost-share Internet feeds started to decline and the association was naturally dissolved.

 Average Speed

-According to netindex.com, the Italian average for fixed connections is below the global average (96.98 Mbit/s Down and 51.28 Mbit/s Up at january 2021) with an average speed of 79.62 Mbit/s Down and 31.41 Mbit/s in upload (consideration based on the public data available at: Italy Median Country Speeds - January 2021).
+According to Speedtest.net, the Italian average for fixed connections is 113.34 Mbit/s in download and 53.39 Mbit/s in upload as at january 2026.